- Designer: Prospero Hall (Lead Designer – Peter Lee)

-My only game of this was with 2 players.
+Larry Levy: My first game of this was with 2 players.
 Because of the way the worker placement mechanics work (for most of the actions, it’s essentially a series of extended auctions), I suspect the sweet spot for this might be with 3, since there will be more contention for the tracks (with 4, I wonder how tough it would be to get things done with only three Engineers, although others on the Geek report that it works well with that number).
 Still, we both enjoyed our 2-player game and I’d be happy to play it again with that number.

 Figuring out how to employ your Engineers leads to some nice decision making.
 Airports, Destination cards, and additional Planes all have their uses.
 The rules for using cards to obtain Landing Rights encourages you to maintain a steady supply, as they’re quite flexible.
 The fact that there’s multiple ways of using these cards adds to the fun.
 At the heart of all these decisions is whether you should use your cash to win crucial bids or keep it for buying stock that turn, since the stock price is likely to rise in future turns.